invoiceninja/admin-portal/README.md

 This is a companion app for the [Invoice Ninja](https://github.com/invoiceninja/invoiceninja) web app.

-The project is in the very early stages of development, for the time being we recommend using the existing [mobile apps](https://www.invoiceninja.com/iphone-android/).
+The project is under active development, for the time being we recommend using the existing [mobile apps](https://www.invoiceninja.com/iphone-android/).

 ## Features